sagemathinc/cowasm/docs/differences-from-pyodide.md

     - It makes kernel.wasm over 50% larger.
     - It takes **a very long time** to run asyncify on python.wasm, e.g., with the wasm version of binaryen I gave up after 10\+ minutes.
 The native version took 16 minutes to build successfully.
-The asyncified version takes 42% longer to run my benchmark suite \(40.5 seconds instead of 28 seconds\).
+The asyncified version takes over 40% longer to run my benchmark suite \(28 seconds instead of 15 seconds\).
 So asyncify is not a realistic option for a program as complicated as Python, at least not without more work.

 For node.js by default CoWasm uses posix-node if possible, or falls back to atomics, since they are always supported in node.